How to do Long Division in 6 Steps [With Pictures]All Posts

 The most important thing to remember when teaching students how to do long division is to not rush through the material.
 It’s a big concept that’s different from anything they’ve learned before, and some (if not all) of your students might struggle at first.If you need to, go back to simpler equations and some of the earlier steps that we’ve outlined for you and work through them until your students feel confident.
 Keep on encouraging and challenging your students, and they’ll be ready to divide and conquer in no time!

-Create or log in to your teacher account on Prodigy – a free, game-based learning platform for math that’s easy to use for educators and students alike.
-Aligned with curricula across the English-speaking world, it’s loved by more than a million teachers and 50 million students.Sign up now
+Create or log in to your free teacher account on Prodigy – a game-based learning platform for math that’s easy to use for educators and students alike.
+Aligned with curricula across the English-speaking world, it’s used by millions of teachers and students.Sign up now